Biden condemns 'skyrocketing' hate crimes against Asian Americans in wake of deadly shooting - KVIA

 Biden and Harris did not explicitly state that they considered the shootings earlier this week a hate crime.
 But they noted that whatever the motivation of the shooter, the killings come amid rising hate crimes against Asian Americans in the United States.

 “Racism is real in America and it has always been.
-Xenophobia is real in America and always has been — sexism too,” Harris said.
+Xenophobia is real in America and always has been — sexism too,” said Harris, who is America’s first Black and South Asian vice president.

 The vice president said: “For the last year, we’ve had people in positions of incredible power scapegoating Asian Americans — people with the biggest pulpits spreading this kind of hate.
 Ultimately this is about who we are as a nation.
 This is about how we treat people with dignity and respect.”

-Note: This story has been updated with additional reporting Saturday.